 Responsibility City Attorney's Office, Code Enforcement Funding Source General Fund and CalRecycle Grant (for Waste Tire & Illegal Dumping Team) Timeframe Complete 10,000 inspections annually, pursue resolution of cases identified through the inspection process.
 Work with the Mayor's Office on developing an outreach strategy for the Lien Waiver Program in 2027.
-Ensure marketing is directed to older and disadvantaged neighborhoods such as the Van Ness/Elm and Olson Park neighborhoods.

-Continue code enforcement efforts to improve and preserve the quality of Objective housing and residential neighborhoods in Fresno.
-Determine what neighborhoods should be targeted for outreach and programming.
+Ensure marketing is directed to older and disadvantaged neighborhoods.
+Objective Continue code enforcement efforts to improve and preserve the quality of housing and residential neighborhoods in Fresno.
+Determine what neighborhoods should be identified for outreach and programming.